cloudconfig/cloco-node-client/README.md

 subscription | The name of your cloco subscription.  | Optional, but if not supplied will use the machine default. ttl | The time in seconds for items to live in the cache before refreshing. | Optional, if not supplied then cache items will never expire. url | The cloco API url. | Optional.
 Will default to the public hosted cloco API.
-Use this to override for on-premise installations of cloco.
+Use this to override for on-premise installations of cloco. useDiskCaching | Indicates whether disk caching is used. | Optional.
+Will default to false.
+When set to true any information received from the API will be copied to disk, and will be loaded from disk on app start if the API cannot be contacted.

 ## Credentials